tangshuang/nautil/docs/navigation/state-and-status.md

 ## Status

 However, when we navigate to a undefined route, navigation will emit a `$onNotFound` event.
-**But, navigation will not clear or change the current state.**
-Becuase when navigate to a undefined route may need some special operators.

 So, how to know current state is work?
 Use `status` property.
 When `status` property is `0`, it means current state is on notFound route.
 If it is `1`, current state is on normal route.

 So, in some cases, you should must use both `state` and `status` to determine what to doing: